 This undermines the promise of cash programming - meeting different needs with one multi-sector response, and giving people in need agency and choice.

 CashCap contributes to solving these issues and provide aid in an efficient, dignified and convenient way.

 CashCap deploys senior experts to provide multi-agency support at all levels and in all states of a crisis.
 The experts facilitate planning, coordination and implementation of cash programming across sectors, without an agency-specific agenda.
 They also build capacity within host agencies, national and local stakeholders.

 Since April, we have had to reject requests from emergencies in countries such as Somalia, South Sudan and Niger, due to lack of funding.
 At present, nine CashCap experts are on assignment, supporting nine different emergency responses.
 We cannot endorse new requests before funding is confirmed.

-UN agencies, integrated missions, national authorities and INGO networks can request support from CashCap and cash experts will be deployed on short notice.
-The deployments are paid for by ECHO -funding and therefore constitutes free support to the agencies.
+UN agencies, integrated missions, national authorities and INGO networks can request support from CashCap.
+The deployments constitute free support to the agencies.

 "We encourage all those who think they could use the support from a CashCap-deployment to get in touch with us", says Linn Bogsnes Miles, Adviser for CashCap at NORCAP.